Examples of artificial intelligence adoption across industries

 Botkin Hospital it analyzes up to 200 images a day and cuts the initial diagnosis time from 40 minutes to 10 minutes.
 Third Opinion at

-Morozov Children's Hospital detects pneumonia with 91% accuracy.
-Webiomed predicts cardiovascular disease risk, which cut heart-attack mortality by 15% in the Yamalo-Nenets Autonomous District.
-Celsus uses NLP to automatically log appointments at Medsi clinics, cutting paperwork time by 40%.
-AI lets healthcare providers cut operating costs by 15–20% without degrading service quality.
+Webiomed predicts the risk of cardiovascular disease, which helped reduce heart attack mortality by 15% in the Yamalo-Nenets Autonomous Okrug.
+Celsus uses NLP to automatically schedule appointments in Medsi clinics, cutting bureaucratic time by 40%.
+AI helps medical organizations reduce operating costs by 15-20% without lowering service quality.

-By the end of 2025, more than 60% of large CIS medical centers plan to use at least one AI system.
+more than 60% of major CIS medical centers plan to use at least one AI system.
 Risks.

 Responsibility for errors stays with the doctor: the algorithm may recommend a wrong diagnosis.